jbannick/rust_dds_tms_01/README.md

 * You can have multiple Publishers and multiple Subscribers, one Terminal window each.
 * You can stop and restart Publishers and Subscribers.
 * You can start and stop Publishers and Subscribers in any order.

+### Beyond:

+This is a "Hello World!" app for TMS in Rust.

+TMS includes almost 200 objects.

+To fully implement a TMS microgrid would be a non-trivial task.